Kellogg College doctor/GP

 General Enquiries: +44 (0) 1865 240501

 It is important to register with a doctor in case you need access to support.
 The College has an arrangement with the doctors at the 19 Beaumont Street Surgery to provide medical cover for our students.
-We strongly suggest that you look at their website (address above) and refer to the information on our WebLearn site about registering with the surgery.
+We suggest that you look at their website (address above) and refer to the information below about registering with the surgery.
 You are advised to register with the practice as soon as possible so that, should you become ill, you know that you are able to attend this practice and so that you do not lose out on access to services and medication.
-Online registration is available (see below).

 - All full-time and part-time students who will be living in Oxford are advised to register with the practice as soon as possible, ideally before arrival in Oxford and certainly within the first two weeks of Michaelmas term.